-What Are the Basics of Wind Energy?
+What are the Basics of Wind Energy?

 Wind is simple air in motion.
 It is caused by the uneven heating of the earth’s surface by the sun.
 Since the earth’s surface is made of very different types of land and water, it absorbs the sun’s heat at different rates.